curl/everything-curl/curl.md

 this schedule.
 On a Wednesday, and then again a Wednesday eight weeks later and so it continues.
 Non-stop.

+For every release we tag the source code in the repository with "curl-release version" and we update the [changelog](http://daniel.haxx.se/changes.html).

 ## Daily snapshots

 Every single change to the source code is committed and pushed to the source